RockefellerArchiveCenter/reading-room-manual/index.md

 ## Reading Room Procedures
 ### Reading Room Layout and Supplies

-The main Reading Room can accommodate seven researchers; the second Reading Room (in the second-floor library) can accommodate four researchers.
+The main Reading Room can accommodate seven researchers; the second Reading Room can accommodate four researchers.
 Researcher desks are numbered one through eleven on the seating charts.
 Each Reading Room has a desk monitor.

 Researchers may use the microfilm machines unattended.
 Several ViewScan microfilm machines are located in or adjacent to the Reading Rooms.